ZX81PLUS34 ZX81 clone

 March 27 2016 designed a reasonably well working cassette input port

 Well I gave given this much thought.
 I found inspiration in the Timex/Sinclair official ZX81 extended clone the TS1500.
 It had an improved cassette interface, and yes, it was using a transistor, but just slightly different than my first transistorized attempt.
-There were some doubts about the values used, so I plugged the schematic into LTSpice, the Analog design simulator of Linear Technology, which is free to download and use.
-So this is what I came up with after intensive value tweaking:
+There were some doubts about the values used, so I plugged the schematic into LTSpice, the Analog design simulator of Linear Technology, which is free to download and use. and this is what I came up with after intensive value tweaking:

 This seemed to work very well, but in fact I saw that when I used a longer sequence of bursts C1 charged up, and after the last pulse the output level did not return to zero immediately, so I increased C1 to 10uF, its possible that lowering C1 would have also worked, but it would probably have made the circuit less sensitive.
 Also, putting an 1K terminating resistor on the input also helped with the same problem, and it would also be a good idea to put a small cap over the input to reject HF pulses.
 In any case this is what the simulator thought that would happen when a stream of eight pulses would be presented at the output, followed by silence:

 As can be seen the output are eight positive going pulses, all the way from ground to 5Volt, with an immediate return to 0V afterwards, exactly what we need.
 The ZX81 cassette interface uses four pulses for a zero, and eight pulses for a one, each pulse is 150 uS on, and 150 uS off, so lasts 300 uS, between each pulse is a 1300 uS interval where the signal should be low.
 The cassette interface makes one "swing" from every pulse the ZX81 generates, so it makes no difference whether you detect the negative going, or the positive going part of the "swing"

 So my solution uses the negative part of each "swing", but that makes no difference.